On the blog...

 Travelling down the coast of East Africa, forts, medieval mosques and palaces, and faded colonial ruins start to feel familiar, very fast.
 From Somalia to Mozambique: Arab traders, Indian merchants, Portuguese conquerors, and other European powers (plus more than a few missionaries and explorers) – this place has seen them all.

-How to Cross the Border from Guinea to Sierra Leone
+How to cross the border from Guinea to Sierra Leone

 A travel guide to crossing the border from Guinea to Sierra Leone.
 How to reach the border from Kindia in Guinea; cross it; and get to Kamakwie, Sierra Leone, or detour to Outamba-Kilimi National Park first.
 Plus, onward travel to Makeni.

-Pakistan Travel Guide: The Karakoram Highway
+Pakistan Travel Guide: the Karakoram Highway

 Ultimate roadtrips: this post is a guide to traveling the Karakoram Highway in Pakistan by public transport.
 How to get around, where to stop and stay, things to do, and how much it costs.